ky2710/javascript-allonge-six/myAllonge/markdown/main_5_constructors.md

 [ch]: https://en.wikipedia.org/wiki/Class_hierarchy

 In the next section we will look at a technique for [reducing coupling between classes](#reducing coupling).
 And we will look at avoiding deep hierarchies with mixins.

 ## Summary

-T> ### Instances and Classes
+ ### Instances and Classes

-T>
-T> * The `new` keyword turns any function into a *constructor* for creating *instances*.
+* The `new` keyword turns any function into a *constructor* for creating *instances*.
-T> * All functions have a `prototype` element.
+* All functions have a `prototype` element.
-T> * Instances behave as if the elements of their constructor's prototype are their elements.
+* Instances behave as if the elements of their constructor's prototype are their elements.
-T> * The `class` keyword acts as *syntactic sugar* for writing constructor functions.
+* The `class` keyword acts as *syntactic sugar* for writing constructor functions.
-T> * Classes created with the class keyword are actually constructor functions with optionally chained prototypes.
+* Classes created with the class keyword are actually constructor functions with optionally chained prototypes.
-T> * Classes should be used in moderation, the syntax deliberately limits the flexibility and class hierarchies can lead to overly coupled code.
+* Classes should be used in moderation, the syntax deliberately limits the flexibility and class hierarchies can lead to overly coupled code.